aantron/bisect_ppx/README.md

   clashes and in case we make future non-backwards compatible changes.
   Furthermore, the most efficient (native) version of the tool is installed if available.
+- Runtime logging now default to a file: bisect.log.
+To regain original behavior set `BISECT_SILENT=ERR`.
+You can use the same variable to set a filename; `"YES"` or `"ON"` will still turn off runtime logging altogether.